The platform

 - Longer multi-year heat and canopy robustness testing

 A map shows you where it is hot.
-It does not give you a defensible next step.
+It does not show you how the number was reached.

 Most climate dashboards show one layer at a time.
-The hard part is turning canopy, heat, and equity data into a tract-level explanation a planner, grant writer, or council office can actually inspect and defend.
+The harder part is turning canopy, heat, and equity data into a tract-level screening result a planner, grant writer, or council office can trace back to its sources and inspect line by line.
 Canopulse is built for that gap.

 6